magland/fsbucket/README.md

-where `<server>` is the server name or IP address, `<port>` is the port number, `<path>` is the path of the file relative to the base directory, and `<query>` is the query string.
-The query string must include the following parameters:
+where `<server>` is the server name or IP address, `<port>` is the port number, `<path>` is the path of the file relative to the base directory, and `<query>` is the query string (not needed if `FSBUCKET_PUBLIC_DOWNLOAD` is set to `1`).
+If usede, the query string must include the following parameters:

 - `signature`: The signature of the request, generated using the secret key using the method described below.